Advancing and Promoting Veterinary Professional Associates

 Become familiar with the considerations and challenges associated with calculating PA productivity and financial contribution to the practice and learn about ways to measure PA value.

-PA Productivity and ValueLearn about PA productivity and value, and explore ways to measure PA contribution.
+Productivity Articles PA Productivity and ValueLearn about PA productivity and value, and explore ways to measure PA contribution.

 Calculating Your ContributionFor PAs working in surgical practices, a portion of their productivity may be “hidden” in the global surgical package.
 Discover how to demonstrate PA contribution to global work.